-The treacle he had walked through each day made everything feel like he was enclosed in cling film.
+The treacle he walked through each day made everything feel like he was enclosed in cling film.
 Everything he touched was one step removed from where it should be.
 He was miserable in a crowd and miserable alone.
 Only that wasn’t it.
 He just felt numb.
 At least the spark of anger was something.

 He thought about the twitchy man that always crossed his path on his way home.
 This time he would buy something.
 Maybe everything.
-Definitely some heroin and a bag of weed.
-He imagined smoking the weed and shooting up the smack and slipping into a deep bath, submerging himself.
+Definitely some opioids and a bag of weed.
+He imagined smoking the weed and shooting up the heroin and slipping into a deep bath, submerging himself.
 He would hold his breath until he could breathe no more.
 Or would he plunge all the smack into his veins and let nature takes it’s course.
 He would fall asleep and slip into the bath and drown and not even know it.

 He would also shit himself and the picture of someone finding him in a pool of rotting flesh and shit and puffy eyes and shrivelled penis upset him.

 Especially the shrivelled penis.
-And the shit.

 Jumping off the bridge would be a good idea except for the actual falling.
 And what if he changed his mind on the way down? or worse changed his mind miraculously surviving the fall in the silt bed below only to get stuck and watch the tide bring his now unwanted death.
 That could happen.
 And he wouldn’t be the first.
 It wouldn’t even be an original death.

 No. It was a bad time of year to kill yourself.
 Christmas was coming and it would be a bit of a downer for his mother.
 His sister probably wouldn’t mind, they didn’t get along, but she was Catholic and that would create a lot of confusion within her.

 Pluses and minuses, he thought.
 Pluses and minuses.

 He too was Catholic and knowing his luck God was a catholic God and he would be sent straight to hell for committing suicide.

 So suicide then was out of the question.